What Are Grounds For Divorce In England & Wales

 - The person making the application then has 28 days to serve their spouse with the divorce papers – the default method of notification will be via email

-- The court must take the statement of irretrievable breakdown to be conclusive evidence that the marriage has in fact broken down irretrievably
+- The court must take the statement of irretrievable breakdown to be conclusive evidence that the marriage has broken down irretrievably

 - Following a further 6 weeks ‘cooling-off’ period the court will grant a final order – previously called a decree absolute to formally end the marriage

-It is recommended that the mandatory 20 weeks reflection period is used to discuss and agree on arrangements like their financial settlement if the divorce is inevitable.
+It is recommended that the mandatory 20-week reflection period is used to discuss and agree on arrangements like their financial settlement if the divorce is inevitable.